the-scream_westmountmag

 How to manage stress

-The first step in managing stress is to understand where these feeling are coming from.
+The first step in managing stress is to understand where these feelings are coming from.
 Keep a stress diary to identify the causes of short-term or frequent stress in your life.
 As you write down events, think about why this situation stresses you out.
 Next, list these stressors in order of their impact.
-Which affect your health and wellbeing most?
+Which affect your health and wellbeing the most?
 And which affect your work and productivity?

 Then, consider using some of the approaches below to manage your stress.
 You’ll likely be able to use a mix of strategies from each area.